Imburse-Payments/imburse-payments.github.io/pages/guides/getting-started-setting-up-provider-configurations.md

 Provider Configuration allows you to specify the connection details for a given provider ie. Braintree, Tangocard, etc.

-The Provider Configurations permits Imburse to transact with that provider on your behalf.
+The Provider Configuration permits Imburse to transact with that provider on your behalf.

 As an example, if you wanted to create a Provider Configuration for you Braintree account you would use the following API call: